 School age children might enjoy decorating their own mask with favorite colors and characters using art materials, which gives them a sense of control during this time.

 Children at this age also enjoy games with rules to follow.
-Perhaps your family could make a group game out of maintaining social distancing in public places.
+Perhaps your family could make a group game out of maintaining physical distancing in public places.
 Maybe the game includes points for staying 6 feet apart and/or sticker charts for increased incentive.

 Teenagers value independence and seeking their own sense of identity.
 Although wearing a mask is not a choice, perhaps give your teenage child the freedom to choose or purchase their own mask(s) to promote self-expression and turn it into a fashion statement.